m93a/AbsoluteUnit.js/README.md

 }
 ```

-When UnitMath formats a unit, it will try to use one of the units from the specified system first.
+When AbsoluteUnit.js formats a unit, it will try to use one of the units from the specified system first.
 If the system does not contain a matching unit, it will choose from all available units.

 **definitions.skipBuiltIns**